A parked camper alone in a campground

 • Playground

 Camp Dakota is a modern RV park near the northeastern border with Minnesota and offers wonderfully flat, spacious, shady campsites that will fit all sizes of recreational vehicles.
-With 30 lakes in the surrounding 30 miles of land, you’re also in a paradise if you love to fish or birdwatch.
+With 30 lakes in the surrounding 30 miles of land, you’re also in paradise if you love to fish or birdwatch.

 An unusual draw for this campground is for those who come to engage in Camp Dakota paintball events held through Dacotah Blue Sky Paintball right there in Sisseton.